How many ways can you use zucchini in recipes? Every summer we find out, don’t we?

 - 1 tablespoon minced fresh dill

-- Grate the cucumber and using same method above, squeeze out excess moisture or drain through a fine mesh sieve overnight in the fridge.
+- Grate the cucumber and using the same method above, squeeze out excess moisture or drain through a fine mesh sieve overnight in the fridge.

 - Combine the yogurt, garlic, oil, vinegar, and salt in a large bowl.
 Cover and refrigerate overnight.
 Do not add dill until just before serving or the dill will overpower your tzatziki.